acorn-io/runtime/docs/docs/100-Reference/13-Managing Images.md

 `acorn images`

+This will show all images available in the acorn namespace.

 ## Tagging images

 If you want to tag a local image to push to another registry, or move from a SHA to a friendly name, you can tag the image.
 The command is: